docker-hy/docker-hy.github.io/data/part-3/section-2.md

 <exercise name="Exercise 3.2: A deployment pipeline to a cloud service">

-  In [Exercise 1.16](/part-1/6-docker-hub#non-tmc-exercise-exercise-116-cloud-deployment) you deployed a containerized to cloud.
+  In [Exercise 1.16](/part-1/6-docker-hub#non-tmc-exercise-exercise-116-cloud-deployment) you deployed a containerized app to a cloud service.

-  Now it is time to improvement your solution by building it a deployment pipeline, so thate every push to GitHub results a new deployment to the cloud service.
+  Now it is time to improve your solution by building a deployment pipeline for it so that every push to GitHub results in a new deployment to the cloud service.

-  You will most likely find a ready made GitHub Action that does most of the heavy lifting your you...
+  You will most likely find a ready-made GitHub Action that does most of the heavy lifting your you...
+Google is your friend!

   Submit a link to the repository with the config.
+The repository README should have a link to the deployed application.

 </exercise>